-What to Do if You are Laid Off
+What to Do if You’ve Been Laid Off

 A woman sits down in a hallway in an office building.
 She looks up toward the ceiling with an upset expression on her face.
 She's wearing a red sweater and blue loose-fitting jeans.